 2.12.1.
 Team Communication

-Players/teams must communicate with their opponents through the match chat on Varsity Esports.
-Third party tools such as Discord and social media platforms (Twitter, Facebook, Snapchat, Instagram, etc) are prohibited from being used when attempting to communicate with opponents.
+Players/rosters must communicate with their opponents through the match chat on Generation Esports.
+Third-party tools such as Discord and social media platforms (Twitter, Facebook, Snapchat, Instagram, etc) are prohibited from being used when attempting to communicate with opponents.

 2.12.2.
 Outside Communication

-Any controllers used in official matches must be the proprietary manufactured controllers for the console in question (including accessibility controllers) and cannot be modified in any way, including, but not limited to: trigger mods, sensitive buttons, custom thumbsticks, and thumbstick tension mods.
+Controllers used in official matches must not be modified in any way, including but not limited to trigger mods, sensitive buttons, custom thumbsticks, and thumbstick tension modes.
+SCUF Controllers and Xbox Elite controllers are permitted as long as none of the attachments are used during gameplay.
 For fighting games, all standard fight sticks and controllers are permitted.
 Any hardware with macro functions or on-the-fly profile switching are strictly prohibited.

 3. Online Tournament Additional Rules

-The Middle School Esports League will not provide any equipment during an online tournament.
+The Middle School Esports League will not provide any equipment, license, or online access during an online tournament.
 The Middle School Esports League is not responsible for any internet or power issues affecting players/teams.